 Como Park Zoo – St Paul, Minnesota

-By Theresa, The Local Tourist
+Suggested by Theresa, The Local Tourist

 Como Park Zoo in St. Paul was established in 1897 with a gift of three deer and is the only free zoo in Minnesota.
 Its 450 acres offer a full day, or days, of fun.
 There’s the zoo, of course, and there’s also a golf course, lakeside trails, an amusement park, and the Marjorie McNeely Conservatory.
 Open since 1915, the latter is a full acre filled with more than 50,000 plants.

 Beyond being a place for entertainment, the Como Park Zoo is also actively involved in conservation; they’ve got over forty species in the American Zoological Association’s Species Survival Program.
-The enclosures for the animals are designed to replicate the animals’ natural environments, and one of the most popular is the Polar Bear Odyssey, which mimics a Hudson Bay ecosystem.
+The enclosures for the animals are designed to replicate the animals’ natural environments.
+One of the most popular is the Polar Bear Odyssey, which mimics a Hudson Bay ecosystem.
 While admission is free, visitors can participate in special programs, like feeding the giraffes and creating enrichments for some of the residents, for a fee.

 Zoos in Missouri